-A prime ($'$) over voltages and currents is to indicate that these represent an incident wave.
-From the real and imaginary parts in (\ref {13}), it can be readily seen that the propagation factor has a unit magnitude and represents a simple phase change $e^{-j\beta}=\cos \beta-j\sin \beta$, between successive blocks in the network.
+A prime ($'$) over voltages and currents merely indicates that these represent an incident wave.
+From the real and imaginary parts in Eq. (\ref {13}), it can be readily seen that the propagation factor has a unit magnitude and represents a simple phase change $e^{-j\beta}=\cos \beta-j\sin \beta$, between successive blocks in the network.

-For calculating the propagation factor of the circuit we need to isolate the {\em incident wave} by terminating this network with its characteristic impedance $Z_0$.
-However the propagation properties of the incident wave, that is, the propagation constant to be calculated from (\ref{13}) of {\em incident} wave between two neighbouring blocks (say, $n-1$ and $n$) does not depend upon this termination.
-The incident wave has an input impedance every where equal to the characteristic impedance $Z_0$ of the network.
-By terminating the circuit in its characteristic impedance we are only ensuring the absence of the reflected wave in the circuit.
-Of course the voltages and currents at any point are decided by the superposition of the incident and reflected waves at that point.
+Although for calculating the propagation factor of the circuit we needed to isolate the {\em incident wave} by terminating this network with its characteristic impedance $Z_0$, yet the propagation properties of the incident wave (that is, the propagation constant calculated from Eq. (\ref{13}) of {\em incident} wave between two neighboring blocks, say, $n-1$ and $n$) does not depend upon this termination.
+The incident wave has an input impedance everywhere equal to the characteristic impedance $Z_0$ of the network.
+Of course the voltages and currents at any point are decided by the superposition of the incident and reflected waves at that point and the input impedance of a network as calculated in \cite{5,7,8,9} is actually what results from the superposition of the incident and the reflected wave with their phases duly taken into account.

-When the input impedance of a network is calculated as in \cite{5,9,7,8}, what one gets as the solution is for the superposition of the incident and the reflected wave with their phases duly taken into account.
-To prove our assertion this indeed is the case in general, we want to calculate input impedance of an open-circuit line, made of any finite number of blocks (say, $n$), by evaluating voltage and current at $z=0$ due to the sum of the incident and reflected waves, the latter arising from the termination just after the $n$th block.
+To prove our assertion that this indeed is the case in general, we want to calculate input impedance of an open-circuit line, made of any finite number of blocks (say, $n$), by evaluating voltage and current at $z=0$ due to the sum of the incident and reflected waves, the latter arising from the termination just after the $n$th block.

-Reflection plays a role in resolving the paradox was briefly mentioned in \cite{8} but without much further elaboration, which we do here much more explicitly, by calculating input impedance of a finite ladder network case by a superposition of incident and reflected waves.
 For a cascaded network of $n$ identical blocks, the propagation factor is simply $e^{-jn\beta}$.
-The angle $\beta$ here is half of $\theta$ in (21) of \cite{7}.
+The angle $\beta$ here is half of $\theta$ defined in Eq.
+(21) of that in \cite{7}.
 If the network has a total of $n$ blocks, then voltage $V_0$ at $z=0$ includes a reflected wave with a phase change of angle $2n\beta$ from the incident wave, while the current $I_0$ has a phase change of angle $2n\beta+\pi$ (an extra phase of angle $\pi$ in the current wave at the refection point).
 Therefore the input impedance is given by,

 We see that the calculated input impedance is the same what was calculated in an alternative method for a finite open-circuit ladder network \cite{7,8}, which thus proves our assertion that the propagation factor of the incident wave is unaffected by the termination impedance.
 As $n$ is increased, $Z_i$ is always of an {\em imaginary} value which goes through cycles, even becoming $0$ or $\infty$, and in general does not converge to a unique value even when $n\rightarrow \infty$.